akshayramdev/fellowshipai/realestate/Readme.md

 # Real Estate Rooms Classification

 The task is to build a classification model which can initially classify the room images into 7 base classes - kitchen, bathroom, bedroom, dining_room, living_room, Exterior and Interior.
-As next step, the goal is to automatically tag these images with further rich attributes within each class.
+As next step, the goal is to automatically tag these images with rich attributes for each room image.
 For e.g Kitchen: appliances, kitchen_island, Interior: Laundry Room, basement, attic, etc, Living Room: fireplace, TV, etc.

 ## Dataset